abdullah97-pro/todays_to_do/README.md

     npm install webpack --save-dev
     npm install webpack-cli --save-dev
     npm install html-webpack-plugin --save-dev
+    npm install webpack webpack-cli webpack-dev-server style-loader css-loader html-webpack-plugin --save-dev
 ```

 ### Usage

-To run the project, open in VSCode run index.html with liveserver in browser
+To run the project, open in VSCode goto terminal type npm start

 ### Deployment

 You can deploy this project using:
 >1.
 A Code Editor
 >2.
 Latest version of Git
 >3.
-Run with a LiveServer in VSCode
+Run with a webpack (npm start) in VSCode terminal

 <p align="right">(<a href="#readme-top">back to top</a>)</p>